-As many people know, music has strong effects on mood and learning, making it a great classroom tool if used correctly.
-From helping children learn new languages to creating a good working mood in the classroom, there are many ways that preschool teachers can use music to their advantage.
-Here are just a few of the ways that music can be incorporated into the classroom:
+Music has strong effects on mood and learning, making it a great classroom tool when used correctly.
+From helping children learn new languages to creating a positive classroom environment, there are many ways that preschool teachers can use music to their advantage.
+These are just some ideas of how you can utilize music.

-- Signal transitions.
 If your class sometimes has trouble making the transition from one activity to another, playing music during these periods can be a good way to help them.
-Choose a certain song to represent each daily activity, then play it each day when it’s time for your students to turn their attention to that activity.
-Soon, just playing the song will trigger the knowledge that it’s time for that particular activity in your students’ minds.
+Choose a certain song to represent each daily activity, then play it each day when it’s time for your students to shift their attention or focus.

 Soon, the music will indicate to students that it’s time to pause and switch gears, while requiring minimal verbal instructions from you.

 Use music strategically.
 Try to avoid keeping it on as background noise, otherwise, it could lose its purpose.

 If it’s nap time and your classroom has extra energy, a soothing lullaby can help them calm down and rest.
 Likewise, energetic songs with fast tempos like the Macarena and the Hokey Pokey will get your class ready for physical activity.
 Use music as a way to release energy and refocus.

 Music can enhance what your students are already learning.
 For example, you could use music, sound-making, and rhythm to aid in listening and reading comprehension.
 It’s a great way to keep children engaged with the lesson.
 And, it creates a multisensory experience.